sass/sass/doc-src/SASS_CHANGELOG.md

 * Don't crash when Compass-style sprite imports are used with `StalenessChecker` (thanks to [Matthias Bauer](https://github.com/moeffju)).

+* The numeric precision of numbers in Sass can now be set using the `--precision` option to the command line.
+Additionally, the default number of digits of precision in Sass output can now be changed by setting `Sass::Script::Number.precision` to an integer (defaults to 3).
+Since this value can now be changed, the `PRECISION` constant in `Sass::Script::Number` has been deprecated.
+In the unlikely event that you were using it in your code, you should now use `Sass::Script::Number.precision_factor` instead.

 ## 3.1.7

 * Don't crash when doing certain operations with `@function`s.